Fix Your Sights on Auto Body Collision Repair

 Location: North Mankato Campus

-The Auto Body and Collision Technology Program at South Central College Includes:
+The Auto Body and Collision Technology Program coursework includes:

 - Damage appraisal and shop management